 One of the most important decisions that you make as a parent is where to send your children to school.
-Perhaps you are looking to a Catholic education as a means of obtaining excellence in academics while promoting a lifelong commitment of excellence to faith and virtue.
+Perhaps you are looking to Catholic education as a means of obtaining excellence in academics while promoting a lifelong commitment of excellence to faith and virtue.
 These two pillars of excellence are what we call the “Catholic School Advantage.”
 For fifty-nine years, San Jose Catholic School has successfully proven this advantage by promoting excellence in academics, encouraging spiritual growth, and assisting students in reaching their full potential.
-Our students are grounded in faith, hope and love, and make a positive difference within their community.
+Our students are grounded in faith, hope, and love, and make a positive difference within their community.

 Whether you are returning to San Jose Catholic School or new to our community, we look forward to a rewarding and growing relationship.
 San Jose Catholic School provides you with a wide variety of possibilities – all at one exceptional school.